Homosexuality in Mexico: Mexica

 Additionally, the Mexica referred to effeminate men as cihuāyōlloh, meaning "one with a woman's heart," and to intersex people as cihuāoquichtli, meaning "woman-man."

 xōchihuah

 The Classical Nahuatl term was used to refer to a group of gender-variant people who wore women's clothing and performed women's tasks.
-This name was composed of the term xōchitl, meaning "flower," to which was added the suffix -huah, meaning "owner of," thus literally meaning "flower-bearer," due to the association of flowers with excess and sexual desire in Mexica culture.
+It was composed of the term xōchitl, meaning "flower," and the suffix -huah, meaning "owner of."
+It thus literally meant "flower-bearer" because of the association of flowers with excess and sexual desire in Mexica culture.

-The xōchihuah held an institutionalised, albeit degraded, role within Mexica society whereby they were kept as dependents of high-level nobles for whom they performed household chores, cleaned temples, and accompanied warriors in war and provided them with services including sexual ones.
+The xōchihuah held an institutionalised, albeit degraded, role within Mexica society whereby they were kept as dependents of high-level nobles for whom they performed household chores, cleaned temples, accompanied warriors in war, provided them with services such as sexual ones.

 The verb te-xōchihuia, made by using the prefix te-, denoting a human object of a verbal action, literally meant "to use flowers on someone" and was used metaphorically in the sense "to seduce someone."